jstarmx/me-2020/src/routes/blog/posts/how-a-browser-renders-a-web-page/content.md

 When the parser comes across an external resource like a CSS or Javascript file, it goes off to fetch those files.
 The parser will continue as a CSS file is being loaded, although it will **block rendering** until it has been loaded and parsed (more on that in a bit).

-Javascript files are a little different - they are blocking by default, meaning that the **parsing of the HTML will pause** whilst the Javascript file is loaded and parsed.
+Javascript files are a little different - by default they **block parsing** of the HTML whilst the Javascript file is loaded and then parsed.
 There are two attributes that can be added to script tags to mitigate this: `defer` and `async`.
-Both allow the parser to continue whilst the JavaScript file is loaded in the background, but they operate in different ways.
+Both allow the parser to continue whilst the JavaScript file is loaded in the background, but they operate in different ways in the way that they execute.
+More on that in a bit, but in summary:

 `defer` means that the execution of the file will be delayed until the parsing of the document is complete.
 If multiple files have the defer attribute, they will be executed in the order that they were discovered in the HTML.